 ClassicalCommunications@gmail.com

-ACME – a group that has specialized in new chamber music for over 20 years – performs music written for film by Philip Glass, Michael Nyman, Ennio Morricone and others
+ACME – “contemporary music dynamos” (NPR) – performs Music for Film and Beyond by Philip Glass, Ryuichi Sakamoto, Michael Nyman, Ennio Morricone and more

 On Monday, October 27 at 7 pm, American Contemporary Music Ensemble (ACME) opens Baruch Performing Arts Center’s 2025-2026 concert season with Soundscapes: Music for Film and Beyond.
-The acclaimed chamber group performs works by Philip Glass, Michael Nyman, Ennio Morricone, Nico Muhly, Jóhann Jóhannsson and ACME’s Artistic Director, Clarice Jensen.
+The award-winning chamber group performs works by Philip Glass, Ryuichi Sakamoto, Michael Nyman, Ennio Morricone, Nico Muhly, Jóhann Jóhannsson and ACME’s Artistic Director, Clarice Jensen.
 Baruch PAC is located at 55 Lexington Ave (25th St, between 3rd and Lexington Aves).
-Tickets are $35, available at bpac.baruch.cuny.edu.
+Tickets are $35 ($20 with CUNY ID), available at bpac.baruch.cuny.edu.

 The program explores the intersection between contemporary classical music and cinema, including selections from Morricone's lush score for The Mission and the lyrical second movement of Nyman's String Quartet No. 2.
 Glass's String Quartet No. 3, Mishima, taken from his score for Paul Schrader’s 1985 film, features driving rhythms and hypnotic patterns.
 This is a Silberman Recital Series concert.